Home - About AR - Learning Material - Exams - Clubs - Posters - EVs

 If it is poor, the analysers will tell you the frequency of the lowest SWR, while if you are using a radio you will need to manually check and record SWR at various points across the band.
 Brief testing beyond the band edges may also help understand the antenna.

-to get the length we divide 299.7 by the frequency in MHz, to get the wavelength, then multiply by 0.25 (divide by 4) to get the quarter wave.
+To get the length we divide 299.7 by the frequency in MHz, to get the wavelength, then multiply by 0.25 (divide by 4) to get the quarter wave.
 Again, multiplying by 0.95 takes end-effect into account.
 This last step is the same as subtracting 5%.
 To get a figure for the top of the division 299.7 × 0.25 × 0.95 = 71.17875.

 Thus L = 71.17875 / f.